-A manual reset 7 amp circuit breaker is located to the right of the hourmeter.
+A manual reset 7 amp, circuit breaker is located below the hourmeter.
 The button pops out if the circuit breaker trips.
 This circuit breaker protects the circuits to the safety switch relays, time delay module, and GHS.
-In addition, an auto reset 30 amp master circuit breaker is located near the battery.
+In addition, an auto reset 30 amp master circuit breaker is located near the battery and a 10 amp fuse protects the ECU.